anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 ## Pledge-Responder-Mode (PRM): Registrar-Agent Communication with Pledges {#uc2}

 To support mutual trust establishment between the domain registrar and pledges not directly connected to the customer site/domain, this document specifies the exchange of authenticated self-contained objects (the voucher request/response as known from BRSKI and the enrollment request/response as introduced by BRSKI-PRM) with the help of a registrar-agent.
-This allows independence from protection provided by the utilized transport protocol.

-The registrar-agent may be implemented as an integrated functionality of a commissioning tool or be co-located with the registrar itself.
 This leads to extensions of the logical components in the BRSKI architecture as shown in {{uc2figure}}.
 Note that the Join Proxy is neglected in the figure as not needed by the registrar-agent.
 The registrar-agent interacts with the pledge to transfer the required data objects for bootstrapping, which are then also exchanged between the registrar-agent and the domain registrar.